Advistane/clogged/README.md

 ## General Settings

 - **Enable sync with Clogged.me**
-  - This will enable the synchronization of your ingame collection log with the Clogged.me servers to allow other players to view your log.
+  - This will enable the synchronization of your in-game collection log with the Clogged.me servers to allow other players to see your clog when you send the `!clog <clogName>` command.

 - **Enable lookups with Clogged.me**
   - This will allow you to view collection logs from other players.
   - This does not sync your log with Clogged.me and will not allow other players to view your log.

-- **Make profile public on Clogged.me**
+- **Make clog public on Clogged.me**
   - This will allow your collection log to be viewed by users on the [Clogged.me](https://Clogged.me) website.
   - This will also allow other players in-game to view your collection log with the `!clog "username" <clogName>` command.
   - After changing this, you must sync your collection log for changes to take effect.
+  - **Note: This is not required if you just want to share your own collection log.
+This is only required to be visible on the Clogged.me website and viewable by other players in-game with the `!clog "your_username" <clogName>` command.**

 - **Sync Method**
     - **Manual**: Must type '!clog sync' with collection log interface open.